kritikrishnan/Workforce/README.md

 - Picasso to fetch, load and cache images
 - Constraint layout and recycler view to populate UI
 - Robelectric for testing purpose

+Time spent -

+- Since the work was done in between work, I don't have a useful calculation of time.
+I sporadiaclly split it through the week.